Types of bad credit business loans

 Bottom line

 The best bad credit business loans are an option for business owners with fair or bad credit.
 They may also be an option for startups that struggle to meet typical lending requirements.
-But the fees and interest rates associated with some of the options are steeper than others, so do your due diligence and shop around for the best possible deal.
+But the fees and interest rates associated with some of the options are steeper than others because these are considered high-risk business loans.
+Do your due diligence and shop around for the best possible deal.

 Frequently asked questions about high-risk business loans